-- The administrative and support services activities sector (NZ) is also monitored by using several sources: the source handled by ACOSS on the private sector excluding temporary employment and that handled by DARES on temporary employment. - The source used is processed by INSEE except for the French overseas departments, for which the quarterly growth rates are provided by ACOSS.
-For metropolitan France, MSA data are available with two quarters of delay: INSEE estimates these two quarters by extending recent trends. - For all other sectors, quarterly growth rates are provided by ACOSS. - In all sectors of activity (excluding EZ, MB and OQ), annual employment levels cover all employees, in both private and public sectors.
+- For private individuals' employees, data for the last three quarters are not available and estimates are obtained by extending recent trends.
+These data are used to track the home-based employment of private individuals' employees (TZ), and the employment of private individuals' employees in social work activities (QB). - The administrative and support services activities sector (NZ) is also monitored by using several sources: the source handled by ACOSS on the private sector excluding temporary employment and the one handled by DARES on temporary employment. - For the agricultural secteor (AZ), INSEE processes its source except for the French overseas departments, for which the quarterly growth rates are provided by ACOSS.
+For metropolitan France, MSA data are available with two quarters of delay.
+Until the first quarter of 2020.
+INSEE used to make an estimate for these two quarters by extending recent trends.
+Since the beginning of 2020, INSEE directly uses the DSN it receives, on the same field as the MSA (there is therefore no longer any time delay). - For all other sectors, quarterly growth rates are provided by ACOSS. - In all sectors of activity (excluding EZ, MB and OQ), annual employment levels cover all employees, in both private and public sectors.
 However, the quarterly employment rates of change only cover the private sector, clearly predominant in these activities. - Regardless of the sector, all establishments in the field are included, even those created during the quarter irrespective of their size.

 On temporary employment, the quarterly indicator used is the change in the average number of outstanding contracts during the last five working days of the month.
-At the time of the flash estimate, DARES calculates a so-called "revised" estimate for the first two months of the quarter that takes into account the late statements of temporary assignments and is based on the completeness of the temporary work agencies that had temporary assignments.
+At the time of the flash estimate, DARES calculates a so-called "revised" estimate for the first two months of the quarter that takes into account the exhaustive monthly DSN declarations of temporary employment agencies.
 For the last month of the quarter, DARES calculates a provisional result by applying the "data balancing" method: only the statements of agencies that had missions during both the second and third months of the quarter are recorded.
-The quarterly change in temporary employment is then calculated by combining the revised trend for the first two months and the provisional change estimated for the last month of the quarter.
-For the publication 70 days after the end of the quarter, the quarterly change in temporary employment is calculated by chaining the revised trend of the three months of the quarter.
-This quarterly trend is then chained to the previous ones.
-This chaining finally applies to the last annual estimate of the number of temporary workers, adjusted for multiactivity as processed by INSEE.
+Then DARES sends INSEE monthly series (both corrected and non-corrected for seasonal variations) taking into account the revised evolution for the first two months and the estimated provisional evolution for the last month of the quarter.
+For publication 70 days after the end of the quarter, the Dares sends monthly series corrected and non-corrected for seasonal variations where the evolution of temporary employment is final for the three months of the quarter.